-The final videos and web presentation was completed in January 2019.
+Videos and web-based story were completed in January 2019.

 An elderly woman walks steadily towards me, the slow river Tebra winds under an ancient bridge, and above the grassy bank stands the former synagogue, now a renovated theatre, and below, the former mikva, still in ruins.
 The sun shoots through gray clouds after a cold hard rain washes Atmodas iela.

 The view from my window is of the former prison, now shuttered, and the glimpses and scars of decades of economic hardship, cultural neglect, and unbearable memory of those who are gone--all of which I can barely begin to know about.
 As Julia Kristeva has written, the culture is created through a crime, and I do not need to look too hard to see clues.

 A woman jingles a set of keys and unlocks the door of the town's museum, which was closed when I arrived Sunday afternoon, and lets me through to view a small show of vintage black and white photographs.
 We shuffle along the gallery, studying each picture in silence.
 Together, we enter a room full of maps and she says in English, "Do you speak Latvian?
 This is the exhibit on the deportations.
 The early Stalin period."
 She is moved to confide a story about her father who was accused of a crime and sent to Siberia as a teenager, but who later returned home.

 On streets not far from here, several generations of my ancestors walked, my grandmother and those before her, whose stories I never heard.

 In the soil where life comes, I honor the living and the dead.